-We provide each of our textbooks in the following formats: HTML, PDF, and EPUB.
+We provide our textbooks in at least one of the following formats: HTML, PDF, and EPUB.
 An EPUB (electronic publication) is the most popular open, free electronic book format.
-EPUB files can be opened on systems such as Barnes and Noble’s Nook, iOS devices such as the iPad and iPhone, and the Sony Reader.
-Amazon’s Kindle does not currently support the EPUB format.
+EPUB files can be opened on systems such as Barnes and Noble’s Nook, iOS devices such as the iPad and iPhone, Amazon's Kindle, and the Sony Reader.
 Other devices that support EPUB formats include Moon+ Reader and Wordplayer on Android devices, apps such as Freda on Windows Phone 7, and Mozilla Firefox browser add-ons such as EPUBReader and Okular.

 We recommend the following applications and readers for viewing.

 Open Access Textbooks is an open access textbook project created through West Virginia University with the goal of producing cost-effective and high quality products that engage authors, faculty, and students.
 This project is supported by the Digital Publishing Institute and West Virginia University Libraries and is available in HTML, PDF, and EPub formats.